 Most Zieria would die in a bushfire and regenerate from seeds.
 Suckering from roots may be possible.

 Zieria – named in honour of Jan Zier (d.
 1793), by Sir James E. Smith.
 Zier was a Polish botanist and cryptogam (ferns, mosses, lichen and fungi) specialist, for which there is little information online.
 He assisted Jacob Friedrich Ehrhart, the Director of the Botanical Garden of Hannover.

-robusta – is a Latin word meaning “robust”, “hard” or “strong” – possibly referring to where the plant grows naturally.
+robusta – is a Latin word meaning “robust”, “hard” or “strong” – possibly referring to where the plant grows naturally, or its size.